plogs/asopposedtowhat.com/content/posts/book-writing-process.md

 think would like to hear your answer to the question you think is interesting.

-It's easy to imagine you're writing is so fascinating that it's for every man.
+It's easy to imagine that your writing is so fascinating that it's for everyone.
 But that's not really ever the case.
 Not everyone wants to read a mystery, or a horror story, or a romance novel, or a scientific treatise on nuclear physics, or speculations on how many angels can dance on the head of a pin.